Cary man lists vintage FBI surveillance van for sale on eBay

 CARY, N.C.
 (WNCN) — A Cary man looking for a work truck stumbled on a 1980s-era FBI surveillance van and now has listed it for sale on eBay.

-Ginter Senfeldas said that he found the 1989 Dodge 350, which he says was used in FBI investigations, for sale on a government auction website.
+Ginter Senfeldas said that he originally found the 1989 Dodge Ram 350, which he says was used in FBI investigations, for sale on a government auction website.

 In the back of the van are many custom features, such as a toilet, extra 12-volt vehicle batteries, TV monitors and video recording equipment.

-Note: UPDATE: Cary man’s vintage FBI surveillance van sells for nearly $19,000 on eBay